club-eh/ctf-2023-challenges/blinkenlights-2/README.md

 <details>
   <summary>Answer summary and flag</summary>

-  This challenge is in binary.
+  This challenge is in binary.<br>
-  There is 2 strings split up that must be xor'd after you have retrieved them.
+  There is 2 strings split up that must be xor'd after you have retrieved them.<br>
-  Both strings start with xor, to give you a hint to complete this step.
+  Both strings start with xor, to give you a hint to complete this step.<br>

-  The green light that stays on for over 1 second signifies that start of string 1, and is not included in the string.
+  The green light that stays on for over 1 second signifies that start of string 1, and is not included in the string.<br>
-  The red light that stays on for over 1 second signifies that start of string 2, and is not included in the string.
+  The red light that stays on for over 1 second signifies that start of string 2, and is not included in the string.<br>

-  String 1:
+  String 1:<br>
-  Both Red and green is "1".
+  Both Red and green is "1".<br>
-  Neither red or green is "0".
+  Neither red or green is "0".<br>
-  Green by itself signifies still in string 1.
+  Green by itself signifies still in string 1.<br>

-  String 2:
+  String 2:<br>
-  Both Red and green is "1".
+  Both Red and green is "1".<br>
-  Neither red or green is "0".
+  Neither red or green is "0".<br>
-  Red by itself signifies still in string 2.
+  Red by itself signifies still in string 2.<br>

   I created a solve script for color version this challenge.
 It is located in this folder and called Blinkenlights-2-solve.py